Bacon Jam

 How to Make Homemade Bacon Jam

-Ways To Use Bacon Jam
+Delicious Ways To Enjoy Bacon Jam

 This savory spread can be used to liven up just about anything!
 Try some of our favorite things to add bacon jam to!